 The Legal Environment

 Howard County Government is bound by purchasing laws which are set forth in the Howard County Charter, the Howard County Code and the Purchasing Manual.
-These publications are available for review at the Office of Purchasing.
+These publications are available for review at the Office of Procurement and Contract Administration.

 Who Purchases for Howard County

-The Office of Purchasing is responsible for procuring all commodities and services required by Howard County Government.
+The Office of Procurement and Contract Administration is responsible for procuring all commodities and services required by Howard County Government.
 This office also administers the procurement of professional services and construction for capital projects.
-All purchasing contact with County Government agencies must be made through the Office of Purchasing located at:
+All purchasing contact with County Government agencies must be made through the Office of Procurement and Contract Administration located at:

 6751 Columbia Gateway Dr.